Ukraine country brief

 In August 2010, Ukraine reached a new agreement with the IMF for an additional $15.1 billion to put the country on the path to fiscal sustainability, reform the gas sector, and shore up the country’s banking system.
 The years 2010 and 2011 saw economic growth resume.
 However, the IMF program stalled early 2011 due to the Ukrainian Government’s lack of progress in implementing key gas sector reforms.

-The 2011 Census recorded 13,990 Ukrainian-born persons in Australia.
+The 2011 Census recorded 38,791 people who identify as having Ukrainian ancestry.
 The small but active Ukrainian community in Australia plays an important role in developing bilateral relations.
 In 2002 the Australian Federation of Ukrainian Organisations helped establish Ukraine–Australia House in Kyiv to promote commercial ties.

 Parliamentary delegations from Ukraine visited Australia in 1995 and 1997, and a joint parliamentary business delegation visited in an unofficial capacity in 2004.
 An Australian Parliamentary delegation, led by Mr Graeme Campbell, visited Ukraine in 1995, and another, led by the Speaker of the House of Representatives, Mr Neil Andrew, visited in June 2004.